Kabukichō

 Kabukichō (歌舞伎町, Kabuki-chō) is an entertainment district in Shinjuku, Tokyo, Japan.
 Kabukichō is considered a red-light district with a high concentration of host and hostess clubs, love hotels, shops, restaurants, and nightclubs, and is often called the "Sleepless Town" (眠らない街, Nemuranai Machi).
 Shinjuku Golden Gai, famous for its plethora of small bars, is part of Kabukichō.

 The district's name comes from late-1940s plans to build a kabuki theater, and although the theater was never built, the name stuck.

 The area has many movie theaters, and is located near Shinjuku Station, Seibu Shinjuku Station, and several other major railway and subway stations.

+The Shinjuku City Office / ward office is located in Kabukichō.